joeta1/Utasks-Ulaval-A2025/README.md

 - **Drag & Drop**: Move cards between lists or reorder lists
 - **Priority**: Set card priority (High 🔴, Medium 🟡, Low 🟢)
 - **Dark Mode**: Toggle between light and dark themes
+- **Real-time Chat**: Click the chat icon 💬 in the bottom-right corner to:
+  - Chat with all online users in the general room
+  - Start private conversations with specific users
+  - See who's online and who's typing

 ## 👥 Team
 - GLO3102 - Team 37